telia-oss/relay/README.md

 }
 ```

-### Create Circute breaker with custom gRPC errors
+### Create Circuit breaker with custom gRPC errors

-When defining `WithGrpcCodes` relay will ignore all erorrs which doesn't belong to the error slice passed to `WithGrpcCodes`
+When defining `WithGrpcCodes` relay will ignore all errors which doesn't belong to the error slice passed to `WithGrpcCodes`
 ```
 import (
     "github.com/telia-oss/relay"